Yellow-throated tinkerbird

 The yellow-throated tinkerbird (Pogoniulus subsulphureus) is a species of bird in the Lybiidae family (African barbets).
+They are small and sedentary, and typically forage in the higher canopy of primary or established secondary forest.
 Yellow-throated tinkerbirds located closer to the coast, as well as those in louder environments, have been found to make higher-pitched vocalizations.

 Range

 It is found throughout the lowland intra-tropical rainforest of Sub-Saharan Africa.

+Subspecies

+Three subspecies are recognized, of which the westernmost taxon has the deepest yellow and starkest black plumage.